Skip to main content

 Africa’s Energy Investment Not Keeping Pace with Demand, Says IEA

 Investment in Africa’s energy sector has not kept pace with growing demand and population growth, according to intergovernmental organization the International Energy Agency (IEA).
-Despite, playing a major role in global oil and natural gas security through discoveries and exports, the continent is on track to remain energy-poor by 2030.
+Without accelerated action, the continent is at risk of remaining energy poor by 2030.

-“Energy demand is expected to rise across the continent as access to modern energy improves,” Rita Madeira, Africa Program Manager, (IEA), stated during the MSGBC Oil, Gas & Power 2025 conference and exhibition in Dakar on Wednesday, adding, “Due to limited access to electricity and clean cooking, as well as affordability constraints, modern energy consumption per household in Africa is very low compared to other regions.
+“Energy demand is expected to rise across the continent as access to modern energy improves,” Rita Madeira, Africa Program Manager, IEA stated during the MSGBC Oil, Gas & Power 2025 conference and exhibition in Dakar, adding, “Due to limited access to electricity and clean cooking, as well as affordability constraints, modern energy consumption per household in Africa is very low compared to other regions.
 However, electricity generation is projected to accelerate with recent positive trends in investment, with solar PV in the lead.”

 View all News